-- Previous use of databases primarily in a PPM package (i.e. planned preventative maintenance). - Desirable
+- Previous use of databases primarily in a planned preventative maintenance (PPM) package. - Desirable

-- Able to work and live in a remote and isolated community.
-This involves getting involved in communal tasks such as cleaning and cooking. - Essential
+- Able to work and live in a remote and isolated community, including involvement in communal tasks such as cleaning and cooking - Essential

-- Must be a good team player and considerate of others. - Essential
+- Must be a good team player and considerate to others - Essential

-- Ability to understand the needs of scientists and supporting them in their work. - Desirable
+- Ability to understand the needs of different boat user groups, including scientists, and support them in their work - Essential

 - RYA Powerboat Instructor - Essential